i-a-m-s-k/Dialogue2TopicClassification/README.md

 # Working Notes Paper
-Working Notes Paper Available at: [Click here](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-119.pdf) This Working Notes Paper contains an Introduction to patient-dialogue conversations, data preprocessing, ML and DL Models used, qualitative analysis of best performing models, performance on validation and test data.
+Working Notes Paper Available at: [Click here](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-119.pdf)

+This Working Notes Paper contains an introduction to patient-dialogue conversations, data preprocessing, ML and DL Models used, qualitative analysis of best performing models, performance on validation and test data.